tanitrielle/sem7_3/README.md

 Experiment for scientific work without any additional filtres

--In load_function - function for loading image
+* In load_function - function for loading image

--In AddFunct - functions for testing Canny's parametres
+* In AddFunct - functions for testing Canny's parametres

--in GeneratorN -  function for generationg names for output files
+* in GeneratorN -  function for generationg names for output files